ushadow/handinput/README.md

   * Using x64 version dlls

 ## Run
-* Use visual Studio to build the solution.
+* Use Visual Studio to build the solution.
 * GestuerViewer.exe in the GestureViewer project is the main interface to run the program.

 ## Modules